Bogdan-Mykhailov/saucedemo/README.md

 - **Parallel Execution**: Tests are configured to run in parallel on multiple browsers.
 - **Logging**: Logs are captured and can be reviewed to debug test execution.
+- **Data Provider**: Tests use different accepted usernames to ensure comprehensive coverage and validate various scenarios.